netxms/netxms-doc/admin/data-collection.rst

 If binary value is returned, it has the following meaning:
 ``TRUE`` (to accept instance), ``FALSE`` (to reject instance).

-If an array is returned, only first element of the array is obligatory, the rest elements are optional (but to include an element, all preceding elements should be included).
+If an array is returned, then instance is counted as accepted.
+Only first element of the array is obligatory, the rest elements are optional (but to include an element, all preceding elements should be included).
 Array structure:

 ======================== ==========================================================
 Data type                Description
 ======================== ==========================================================
-Boolean                  ``TRUE`` (accept instance), ``FALSE`` (reject instance).
 String                   Instance name, that will be available as {instance} macro.
 String                   Instance user-readable description, that will be available
                          as {instance-name} macro